 - Making the payment process simple and easy for your customers

-What are the types of international payments for online sellers?
+What are the types of international payments for e-commerce sellers?

-Depending on your circumstances, there are several international payment options that may offer a range of advantages for you and your business.
-These options include:
+Depending on your circumstances, there are several international payment options can benefit you and your business, including:

 How do I compare international payment methods?